 Find out more

-A designated part of Cornwall’s Area of Outstanding Natural Beauty due to its quality landscape, the Roseland Peninsula is a truly lovely spot bordered by the Fal Estuary and the Atlantic.
-With wild headlands, woodland valleys, rocky coast and pretty fishing villages, there is much to explore and discover.
-Spend memorable days just wandering along the coast path and admiring the wildflowers, glistening waters and secret coves.
+One of Cornwall’s designated Areas of Outstanding Natural Beauty due to its stunning landscape, the Roseland Peninsula is a truly lovely spot bordered by the Fal Estuary and the Atlantic.
+With wild headlands, wooded valleys, rocky coast and pretty fishing villages, there is much to explore and discover.
+Spend memorable days just wandering along the coast path, admiring the wildflowers, glistening waters, and secret coves as you go.

-The unspoilt landscape lends itself to an area which is rich in wildlife, including Dartmoor ponies, seals, sea birds and the common lizard.
-A brilliant place for keen birdwatchers: cormorants, oystercatchers, curlews and redshank are all native birds which can be spotted in Portscatho and Pennarow Point.
+The unspoilt landscape lends itself to an area that is rich in wildlife, including Dartmoor ponies, seals, sea birds and the common lizard.
+A brilliant place for keen birdwatchers, cormorants, oystercatchers, curlews and redshank are all native birds that can be spotted in Portscatho and Pennarow Point.
 Plus, the Fal-Run nature reserve is situated close to Ruan Lanihorne, where you can spot Greenshanks.
 Different species of butterfly can also be found on the Roseland, including Red admiral butterflies and comma butterflies.

-There are many beaches to choose from on the Roseland – all offering those picturesque views and glorious coastline.
+There are many Cornish beaches to choose from on the Roseland – all offering picturesque views and a glorious surrounding coastline.
 Whether you’re looking for somewhere to soak up the sun in the summertime or a brisk walk in the winter; somewhere bustling or peaceful; perfect for families or ideal for the dog, take your pick…

-An east facing beach overlooking Gerrans Bay, Portscatho Beach is a mostly rocky beach and a great spot for rock-pooling at low tide.
-Dogs are welcome here year-round and parking is available in the village, along with cafes and toilets.
+An east facing beach overlooking Gerrans Bay, Portscatho beach is mostly rocky and a great spot for rock pooling at low tide.
+Dogs are welcome here year-round and parking is available in the village, along with cafés and toilets.

 Popular with families, Pendower is a sandy south facing beach where you can enjoy a refreshing dip in the sea or try out surfing, sailing and windsurfing.
-Dogs are welcome here all year round and there’s a National Trust car park which is free for members.
+Dogs are welcome here all year round and there’s a National Trust car park that's free for members.

 A south facing, sheltered beach, perfect for picnics and a paddle in the sea.
 Enjoy lunch and a cream tea at the Nare Hotel and take in the glorious sea views and the peaceful way of life.

-A popular family beach, Porthcurnick offers golden sands and shimmering seas with the bonus of being the home to the popular Hidden Hut, a great spot for coffee and lunch.
+A popular family and dog-friendly beach, Porthcurnick offers golden sands and shimmering seas with the bonus of being the home to the popular Hidden Hut, a great spot for coffee and lunch - not to mention their sell-out feast nights.
 There’s a car park nearby and the beach can be accessed via a short walk.
-Dogs are allowed year-round.

 A spacious and peaceful beach near St Mawes with parking nearby, Towan Beach is a great spot for sitting back and watching the sunset.
 Dogs are allowed year-round and parking is available a five minute walk away at Porth farm.